AdoriZahard/hi3er/docs/index.md

 !!! note
     Updated for 6.1.
 This build has less dependancy on Kevin's short-lived buffs, instead having consistent buffs that stay present throughout whole floors, even outside of Ultimate.

-> Boss to be Chosen: Hephaestus, then Aponia or Vill-V
+> Boss to be Chosen: Andrius OR Husk, then Aponia or Vill-V

 !!! note
-    Aponia is preferred.
+    The choice between Andrius or Husk is difficult.
+Andrius has a really thick shield for non-fire Valkyries, making the fight harder even for Mobius.
+Husk on the other hand can be easier despite the type-counter.
+Vill-V is the best choice easily if you have Miniature [X] available.

 ####<p align="center">Setup</p>